guardian/gateway/docs/okta/web-apps-integration-guide.md

 Client side applications: Local storage.

-Server side applications: HTTPOnly, Secure cookie, at least `SameSite=Lax`, you could also encrypt the cookie for extra security.
+Server side applications: `HTTPOnly`, `Secure` cookie, at least `SameSite=Lax`, you could also encrypt the cookie for extra security.

 ### How will sign out work?